wormhole-foundation/xdapp-book/src/technical/env/environments.md

 To test your application on the various testnets, there are Wormhole contracts and one Guardian node deployed.
 You can find the contracts [here](../../reference/contracts.md) and the rpc node [here](../../reference/rpcnodes.md).

+There are two main obstacles with testing in testnet:
+- Many testnet blockchains are somewhat unstable and unreliable
+- Getting testnet tokens is a nuisance

-Note that because there is only one Guardian node deployed for testnet, there is a small chance that your VAA will not be processed.
+**Note:** There is only one Guardian node deployed for testnet, there is a small chance that your VAA will not be processed.
 This rate is _not_ indicative of performance on mainnet where there are 19 Guardian nodes watching for transactions.

 ### Mainnet